andersthemagi/ai-scam-detection/README.md

 Python package list is contained in `requirements.txt`.

+You may need to install additional extensions to utilize Python on your editor of choice.
+Consider https://marketplace.visualstudio.com/items?itemName=ms-python.python if you're using VSCode.

 ## Installation Instructions

 I am utilizing my CMD on Windows, however most steps will be similar for MacOs / Linux.